Charlottesville Estate Planning Lawyer

 Helping Virginians of All Ages Plan for Their Futures

 Building and maintaining an estate plan is one of the most compassionate things you can do for your loved ones.
-An estate plan allows you to implement tools to protect you while you are alive and safeguard your assets.
-Estate planning give you the peace of mind that your wishes will be honored.
+A plan allows you to implement tools to protect you while you are alive and safeguard your assets.
+Estate planning gives you the peace of mind that your wishes will be honored.
 It also protects your loved ones from uncertainty once you do pass away.

-Many people associate estate planning, particularly wills, with advanced age, but the truth is that estate planning is important for everyone.
-No matter your circumstances, proactively exploring estate planning is a wise choice.
+Many people associate estate planning, particularly wills, with advanced age, but the truth is that estate planning is important for everyoneestate planning is important for everyone.
+No matter your circumstances, proactively exploring is a wise choice.

-Our Charlottesville estate planning lawyer at Norton Health law takes an empathetic, individualized approach to estate law.
-Our team can evaluate what estate planning documents can better prepare you for the future.
+Our Charlottesville lawyer at Norton Health law takes an empathetic, individualized approach to estate law.
+As a result, our team can evaluate what documents can better prepare you for the future.

 Why Hire a Lawyer to Plan Your Estate?

 It is possible to create a basic estate plan without the assistance of a lawyer.
-However, an attorney can help you develop a personalized estate plan that protects your wishes and best interests.
+However, an attorney can help you develop a personalized estate strategy that protects your wishes and best interests.

 Experience attorneys for estate planning can: